Maycon1993/Devices-docs/surface/contact-surface-business-education-support.md

 ### Premier or Unified Support contract customers

 Create, manage, and track support requests while staying current on Microsoft technologies with access to select self-paced learning paths.
-[Learn more](/services-hub/unified/support/) or [Get Support](https://serviceshub.microsoft.com/support/create).
+[Learn more](/services-hub/unified/support/) or [get support](https://serviceshub.microsoft.com/support/create).

 ### Intune users

 Built into Intune, the Surface Management Portal provides a centralized solution to self-serve, manage, and monitor Surface devices at scale.
-[Learn more](surface-management-portal.md) or [Get Support](https://intune.microsoft.com/).
+[Learn more](surface-management-portal.md) or [get support](https://intune.microsoft.com/).

 ### Authorized Service Providers